James H. Maurer: Post-war political career

-In his capacity as head of the Pennsylvania Federation of Labor, Maurer was very active in the Steel strike of 1919 in Pittsburgh, helping to organize workers to win the right of collective bargaining with their employers.
+In his capacity as head of the Pennsylvania Federation of Labor, Maurer was very active in the steel strike of 1919 in Pittsburgh, helping to organize workers to win the right of collective bargaining with their employers.

 Maurer was elected multiple times to the governing National Executive Committee of the SPA.
-He was also President of the Workers' Education Bureau of America and Brookwood Labor College from 1921.
+He was also president of the Workers' Education Bureau of America and Brookwood Labor College from 1921.
 He was on the governing National Committee of the Conference for Progressive Political Action (CPPA) from 1922.
-He was strongly supportive of Robert LaFollette's 1924 campaign for president.
+He was strongly supportive of Robert LaFollette's 1924 presidential campaign.

-In September 1927, James H. Maurer, as its chairman, headed an American workers' delegation and visited Soviet Union.
+In September 1927, Maurer, as its chairman, headed an American workers' delegation and visited the Soviet Union.
 He exchanged opinions with its leader, Joseph Stalin.
 Maurer was elected to the Reading City Council in November 1927, part of a sweep by the Socialist Party which won the administration of the city.
+He was re-elected in 1929, but was defeated in 1931 in a landslide Fusion victory.

-In 1928, Maurer was selected by party convention to join Norman Thomas on the Socialist Party's presidential ticket.
-He ran a second time for Governor of Pennsylvania in 1930.
-In 1932, he was selected once again as Norman Thomas' running mate in the SPA's presidential campaign.
+In 1928, Maurer was selected by the party convention to join Norman Thomas on the Socialist Party's presidential ticket.
+He ran a second time for governor of Pennsylvania in 1930.
+In 1932, he was selected once again as Thomas' running mate in the SPA's presidential campaign.
 In 1934, Maurer made his final electoral run as a candidate for US Senate from Pennsylvania.

-In 1938 the Social Democratic Federation-affiliated Rand School Press published Maurer's autobiography, It Can Be Done.
+In 1938, the Social Democratic Federation-affiliated Rand School Press published Maurer's autobiography, It Can Be Done.

-Jim Maurer retained his faith in socialism into the New Deal of President Franklin D. Roosevelt, writing in 1938:
+Maurer retained his faith in socialism into the New Deal of President Franklin D. Roosevelt, writing in 1938:

-"There can be no doubt that if the cards were dealt honestly and the game played on the level without marked cards, the New Deal would be a vast improvement over the Old.
-But if President Roosevelt believes that those who profited under the old deal and never played the game square in their lives will now play fair with him, he is due for a rude awakening.
-I believe President Roosevelt is sincere and that he really hopes to lift the suffering masses out of their desperate poverty and yet save capitalism....

-"Just how President Roosevelt and his advisers hope to lift the exploited and oppressed out of the mire by increasing profits and raising the cost of living is too deep for me.
-If they believe employers will increase wages as their profits increase, then they believe the leopard can change his spots.
-They should know that increased profits only increase the appetite for profits.
-The desire for the accumulation of great wealth seems like a disease, and disease has never been cured by increasing its virulence. ...[T]he one lasting solution is the end of the profit system."

 Death

-James H. Maurer died on March 16, 1944, in Reading, Pennsylvania.
+Maurer died on March 16, 1944, in Reading, Pennsylvania.
 The eulogy at his funeral was delivered by Birch Wilson, a long-time party comrade from Reading.
 Maurer's family were Lutherans.